nf-core/viralmetagenome/docs/output.md

 :::

-By default, viralmetagenome will not assume reads have UMIs.
+By default, nf-core/viralmetagenome will not assume reads have UMIs.
 To enable this, use the parameter `--with_umi`.
 Specify where UMI deduplication should occur with `--umi_deduplicate` if at a `read` level, on a `mapping` level, or `both` at a read and mapping level.
 The deduplicated reads can be saved by specifying `--save_intermediate_reads` or `--save_final_reads 'deduplication'`.

 ### BBDuk

 [BBDuk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) stands for Decontamination Using Kmers.
 BBDuk was developed to combine most common data-quality-related trimming, filtering, and masking operations into a single high-performance tool.

-It is used in viralmetagenome for complexity filtering using different algorithms.
+It is used in nf-core/viralmetagenome for complexity filtering using different algorithms.
 This means that it will remove reads with low sequence diversity (e.g., mono- or dinucleotide repeats).

 :::note{title="Output files" collapse}